Julie Waters Therapy

 IN THE CLASSROOM

-My path into the helping professions began in my early adulthood, initially through collaborations with peers, community advocates, and therapist, which led to youth programs that wove together art, activism, yoga, and therapy.I became a yoga teacher in 2001, which sparked my lifelong study in somatic based therapy in California and abroad.At UC Berkeley, I majored in Interdisciplinary Field Studies, where I designed my own concentration in Integrative Psychology.
+My path into the helping professions began in my early adulthood, initially through collaborations with peers, community advocates, and therapist, which led to youth programs that wove together art, activism, yoga, and therapy.Teaching yoga in 2001, sparked my lifelong study in somatic based therapy in California and abroad.At UC Berkeley, I designed my own concentration in Integrative Psychology.
 I brought together coursework from various departments and wrote an honors thesis tying together psychology, holistic health, culture, and community.
-I went on to earn a master’s degree in Counseling at Sonoma State University, working in the on-campus Community Counseling Clinic.My studies continue today, with a focus on somatic approaches, attachment and parts work, among other theories and perspectives.
+I went on to earn a master’s degree in Counseling at Sonoma State University, working in the on-campus Community Counseling Clinic.Since licensure, I've focused my training on somatic approaches, parts work, and integrating alternative healing modalities into traditional western psychology.

 IN MY HEART